 Tobin Brinker: I’m Tobin Brinker.

 Erin Brinker: We’re “On the Brink,” the morning show on KCAA.
 Excited to welcome back to the show Dr. JoAnn Yanez.
 She is the Executive Director for the Association of Accredited Naturopathic Medical Colleges.
 Weaving a passion for illness prevention into her professional life, Dr. JoAnn’s Yanez’s career has spanned advocacy, academia, naturopathic patient care and public health.
-She serves as Vice President of the Academic Collaborative for Integrative Health, and on the Advisory Board for the National Association of Advisors for the Health Professions.
+She’s the past chair of the Academic Collaborative for Integrative Health, and is on the Advisory Board for the National Association of Advisors for the Health Professions.

 Dr. Yanez, here’s your official welcome.
 Welcome back to the show.

 Dr. JoAnn Yanez: No worries.
 I didn’t even have coffee this morning, Erin.